 Take a self-guided driving/walking tour of 11 local Civil War sites.
 For a map and more information, contact the Visitor Center, at (540) 347-1101.

 Fauquier Wine Trail

 There are many wineries/vineyards in the area.
-For a complete list, descriptions and directions, visit www.visitfauquier.com or call the Visitor Center, (540) 347-1101.
+For a complete list, descriptions and directions, visit the Fauquier County Tourism website or call the Visitor Center at (540) 347-1101.